jrmahechad/js-design-patterns/readme.md

 ![Decorator Diagram](https://github.com/jrmahechad/js-design-patterns/blob/master/structural/decorator.png)

+## Facade

+- Provide a unified interface to a set of interfaces in a subsystem.
+- Defines a higher-level interface that makes the subsystem easier to use.

 # Sources
 The content of this repo is base on several resources online.
 Some of them are https://loredanacirstea.github.io/es6-design-patterns/ , https://sourcemaking.com/design_patterns/factory_method